-Head lice and nits are very common in young children and their families.
+Head lice and nits are very common and can affect anyone.
 They do not have anything to do with dirty hair and are picked up by head-to-head contact.

 Head lice can reproduce and mature very quickly, so a few can quickly grow in number over a very short period of time.